 Disney built the Contemporary Resort as a hub for professional conventions and as a space for overflow from the other resorts.
-Like the Michael Kors graphics, the resort’s design is a timid solution to a problem, but nothing more.
+Like the Michael Kors graphics, the resort’s design is corporate blah.
 No Disney magic here.

 Minimalism fails when brands subtract art from design in the pursuit of purity.

-I’ve criticized the competitively minimalist brands for being too artless, not for being too modern.
+I’ve criticized the competitively minimalist brands for being too easy, not for being too modern.
 As we saw from Louis Vuitton and Apple, a brand benefits from dialing down its adherence to 100-year-old Bauhaus values.
 Only by relinquishing minimalism can Louis Vuitton look artfully hand-crafted (expensive).
-Only by relinquishing minimalism can a brand elicit an emotional reaction from an audience.
+Only by letting go of minimalism can a brand elicit an emotional reaction from an audience.
+You get me?

-You might remember a Cooper Hewitt study that asked non-designers to vote on whether they preferred popular logos before or after their redesigns in the modern style.
-Michael Bierut writes about the study:
+Remember the Cooper Hewitt study that asked non-designers to vote on whether they liked popular logos before or after their redesigns in the modern style?
+Michael Bierut wrote about the study: